vijaykriishna/dagger/hilt/testing-philosophy.md

 ```
 {: .c-codeselector__code .c-codeselector__code_kotlin }

-In this case, if not using Dagger, the test would directly instantiate `Foo` by
+The test directly instantiates `Foo` by calling its constructor.
+At first
-just calling the constructor.
-At first glance this seems like a very simple and
+glance, this seems like a very simple and reasonable thing to do; however,
-reasonable thing to do; however, things start to unravel as you try to supply an
+things start to unravel as you try to supply `Foo`'s dependencies.
+In this
-instance of `Bar` into `Foo`'s constructor.
+case, `Foo` depends on `Bar`. `Bar` may have other dependencies of its own.
+As we'll see in the following sections, supplying all of these dependencies
+manually can lead brittle tests.

 ### Direct instantiation encourages mocks